Analysts recommend these semiconductor stocks.

 ASML Holding NV (ASML)

-Shares of microprocessor and graphics semiconductor company Advanced Micro Devices are up more than 1,700% in the past five years, but Zino says the company’s momentum and market share gains suggest that there is more upside ahead.
-Zino says AMD should continue to gain share from struggling Intel Corp.
-(INTC) in the central processing unit data center market as AMD’s next-generation processors roll out.
-Zino also projects gross margin expansion and balance sheet improvements as the company’s sales mix shifts to higher price, higher margin next-gen processors.
-CFRA has a “buy” rating and a $100 price target for AMD stock.
+Shares of microprocessor and graphics semiconductor company Advanced Micro Devices are up nearly 500% in the past five years, but Zino says the company’s momentum and market share gains suggest more upside ahead.
+Zino says AMD’s next-generation EPYC processor will generate significant CPU data center market share gains.
+In addition, he says AMD’s GPU offerings have positive momentum and the company’s cash flow should help it continue to improve its balance sheet.
+Next-generation processors will also help boost margins and profitability.
+CFRA has a “buy” rating and $120 price target for AMD stock, which closed at $89.82 on July 27.

 — Nvidia Corp.
 (NVDA)